GoogleCloudPlatform/iap-desktop/README.md

 If establishing the tunnel does not work, check if a local firewall is blocking `gcloud` from binding to a local port or blocking communication with Cloud IAP.

+See [Using IAP for TCP forwarding](https://cloud.google.com/iap/docs/using-tcp-forwarding#general_tcp_tunneling) for further details.

 ## Building the plugin